Tokyo-Metro-Gov/covid19/.github/CODE_OF_CONDUCT_EN.md

 ## Be open

-* Open source: We will release most of our source code and knowledge used to develop this website for free, to encourage other local authorities to utilise them.
+* Open source: We will release most of our source code and knowledge used to develop this website for free of charge, in order to encourage other local authorities to utilise them to the full extent.
-* Open data: We will release the data for free in reusable data form, which is available for everyone.
+* Open data: We will release the data for free in reusable data formats, which will be available for everyone.

 ## Build with people